 How to Size Pool Filters for Any Size Pool

-There are several different types of filters available that all offer unique advantages.
+There are several different types of pool filters available that all offer unique advantages.
 There’s generally not a best filter for every application but there are certainly pros and cons.
 Like your home’s air conditioning unit filter, pool filters differ in their level of performance.

 Some filters will remove smaller particles, others are easier to clean or install, some are more expensive, etc. The most important thing to remember is to at least get the minimum requirement met based on the flow rate and filtration rate.
 The max filtration rate is set based on the filter media type such as sand filters or cartridge filters.